Emergency Broadcast System: False alarm of 1971

 This false alarm demonstrated major flaws in the practical implementation of an EAN.
 Many stations didn't receive the alert but more importantly, those that did either ignored it (convinced it was false because it came at the time of a scheduled test), canceled the EAN prematurely with or without any coded indication that the alert was erroneous, or didn't have EAN procedure documents readily accessible to them, so they had no indication of what to do.
 It is estimated that only 20% of the stations that received the activation followed the procedures completely.
 Several stations went off the air, as they were instructed to do.
-Recordings from stations that did not (and are not supposed to according to EAN procedures) include one from WOWO in Fort Wayne, Indiana, for which a recording of the EAN activation exists.
+Recordings from stations that did not (and are not supposed to, according to EAN procedures) include one from WOWO in Fort Wayne, Indiana, for which a recording of the EAN activation exists.

 This false alarm was sufficiently disruptive to move the FCC to temporarily suspend the use and testing of Emergency Action Notifications (EANs) by codeword effective February 25, 1971.
 In the meantime, a national EBS activation (actual or test) would be routed through news service broadcast desks, then authenticated with the White House communications center, introducing a delay of approximately one minute.
 Numerous investigations were launched and several changes were made to the EBS.
 Among them, EAN Message #2, which contains specific language indicating an imminent attack, was eliminated.
 Another change was moving the tapes for genuine alerts away from the broadcasting machines to prevent them from being mistaken for the weekly test tapes.
 After numerous safeguards were put in place, the FCC voted to resume automatic national activation of the EBS using EANs in mid-December 1972, almost 20 months after they were suspended.

-Seven years later in 1978, Phoenix-area radio station, KRFM (now KYOT) mistakenly activated the EBS white card script for a few seconds interrupting the station's identification.
+A United States Emergency Broadcast System prerecorded announcement for presidential EBS activation without attack warning did exist, and it could have been distributed from national activation points (such as Federal Preparedness Agency) to radio and TV stations.
+No such distribution occurred in the 1971 incident, underscoring its falsity.

+Following the 1971 incident, FCC publications ultimately removed Message 2 attack warning functions from EBS.
+FEMA nevertheless confidentially retained EBS attack warning capabilities into the Reagan presidency.
+Adding somewhat to the confusion, the confidential plan called for distributing prerecorded warning messages through Priority Four channels; in other words, not via any of the published FCC plans cited elsewhere here.

+Citations to this confidential plan presently remain limited to a 1981 Reagan White House memo and the actual recorded attack warning announcement itself.